 - Poisoning by various substances, including mushrooms or chemicals containing carbon tetrachloride and other organic solvents and phosphorus.

 - Others - eg, alpha-1-antitrypsin deficiency, fructose intolerance, galactosaemia and tyrosinaemia.

-- Acute fatty liver of pregnancy - see the separate article on Jaudice in Pregnancy.
+- Acute fatty liver of pregnancy - see the separate Jaundice in Pregnancy article.

 - Ischaemia or veno-occlusive disease.

 - Autoimmune liver disease.

 Cognition may be so impaired that history from someone close may be required.
 There may be hallucinations.
 Haematemesis or melaena may indicate gastrointestinal bleeding.

 - Date of onset of jaundice and encephalopathy.

 - Medication, including prescription medicines, illicit drugs and alternative/complementary medicines.